Congressional Art Competition

 • Complete the Student Release Form* (front and back)

-• Keep original copy to attach to the back of your artwork
+• Keep original copy to attach to the back of your artwork.

 If you would like more information or have questions regarding the Congressional Art Competition, please reach out to Rachel Garcia.